 or the tracking tool of your choice.
 For lessons learned, to get more detailed log information on the services we run, contact the cloud team for access.

 Time to first response: maximum 5 days, 1 day for critical incidents Time to triage: 10 days Time to resolution: High - 30 days, Medium - 60 days, Low - 90 days

 HackerOne is a service that allows us to interact with external parties (e.g. white hat hackers) to collect, manage and disclose vulnerabilities that are discovered by them.
 HackerOne is managed by the security team.
 All members of Rocket.Chat can request access if they want or should collaborate directly with the 3rd party.
-HackerOne allows to export the current issues, but there is no direct integration between Asana and HackerOne.
-Currently the amount of reports does not warrant that we setup a full automated sync between Asana and HackerOne, but this may change.
+HackerOne allows to export the current issues, but there is no direct integration between Clickup and HackerOne.
+Currently the amount of reports does not warrant that we setup a full automated sync between Clickup and HackerOne, but this may change.

 The process is as follows: